the-ylang/y/README.md

 Y is a simple, compiled, general purpose, based on C++ programming language.

-Its syntax is a mix of mutiple other languages, trying to keep the best of each of them with some additional features.
+Its syntax is a mix of mutiple other languages, trying to keep the best of each of them with some amazing additional features.

-You can find its documentation [here](https://github.com/The-Y-Programming-Language/y/wiki).
+You can find its documentation [here](https://github.com/The-Y-Programming-Language/y/wiki) (updated SOON).

 ## Roadmap